msharma2026/Grocers-Gauntlet/ProjectDocumentTemplate.md

 If your project contains code that: 1) your team did not write, and 2) does not fit cleanly into a role, please document it in this section.
 Please include the author of the code, where to find the code, and note which scripts, folders, or other files that comprise the external contribution.
 Additionally, include the license for the external code that permits you to use it.
 You do not need to include the license for code provided by the instruction team.

 If you used tutorials or other intellectual guidance to create aspects of your project, include reference to that information as well.

+## Joshua Clark - External resources
+- I learned how to make shaders and got a lot of ideas from this excellent tutorial https://www.youtube.com/watch?v=1pJyYtBAHks&t=192s
+- The developer for the game Loop Hero actually told me how I could replicate his disintegrate shader https://x.com/_FQteam/status/1355980077360680962
+- The shader flip.gdshader was made with help from an LLM but didn't actually make it into the game

 # Team Member Contributions